GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

 shown that some NumPy program can be parallelized in a nearly transparent way with GAiN.

-Both NumPy and Global Arrays are well established in their respective communities.
-However, NumPy is inherently serial.
-Also, the size of its arrays are limited by the resources of a single compute node.
-NumPy’s computational capabilities may be efficient, however parallelizing them using the SPMD paradigm will allow for larger problem sizes and may also see performance gains.
-This design attempts to leverage the substantial work that is Global Arrays in support of large parallel array computation within the NumPy framework.

-Python is known for among other things its ease of use, elegant syntax, and its interactive interpreter.
-Python users would expect these capabilities to remain intact for any extension written for it.
-The IPython project is a good example of supporting the interactive interpreter and parallel computation simultaneously.
-Users familiar with NumPy would expect its syntax and semantics to remain intact if large parallel array computation were added to its feature set.

-High performance computing users are familiar with writing codes that optimize every last bit of performance out of the system where they are are being run.
-Although message-passing is a useful and widely adopted computation model, Global Arrays users have come to appreciate the abstraction of a shared-memory interface to a distributed memory array.
-In either case, users are familiar with the challenges involved in maintaining scalability as problem sizes increase or as additional hardware is added.
-Maintaining these codes may be difficult if they are muddled with FORTRAN and/or C and various message-passing API calls.
-If one of these users were to switch to NumPy in order to leverage its strengths, they would hope to not sacrifice the performance and scalability they once may have enjoyed.
-Given the two user communities discussed above, our GAiN module attempts to bridge the gap and support both.

 There are a few assumptions which govern the design of GAiN.
 First, all public GAiN functions are collective.
 Since Python and NumPy were designed to run serially on workstations, it naturally follows that GAiN -- running in an SPMD